RobinWhitfield/OpenGrind/README.md

 ## Usage

-The first screen you see after booting is the default screen which contains the selection for the grinding dosage (one or two cup icons).
+The first screen you see after booting is the second dose grind screen.
+You can turn the encoder left/right to adjust the dose time.
+At the top you will see the temperature sensor value (will display -127 if not detected/connected).

+Pressing and rotating the encoder will allow you to change between doses.

+Holding the encoder will take you into the stats screen.